UnderstandLingBV/Tuktu/documentation/generators/tuktu.generators.LineGenerator.json.md

   * **config** *(type: object)* `[Required]`

     * **filename** *(type: string)* `[Required]`
+    - The path to the file.

     * **encoding** *(type: string)* `[Optional]`
+    - The encoding of the file.

     * **start_line** *(type: int)* `[Optional]`
+    - The start line to start streaming from.

     * **end_line** *(type: int)* `[Optional]`
+    - The end line to stop streaming on, inclusively.
+Streamed until end of file if omitted.